You are here

 Can I exercise while in treatment?

 Clients at Center for Change are able to exercise once the Medical Doctor has approved them to do so.
-Clients participate in experiential therapies such as NIA and yoga.
+Clients participate in experiential therapies such as RIMBA and yoga.

 How is family involved?